 - 14.50 The land to the north of Stevenage, beyond Rectory Lane and Weston Lane is known colloquially as 'Forster Country' for its literary connections to writer E.M Forster.
-The house at Rooks Nest(134) and the surrounding land inspired his writings.
+The house at Rooks Nest(128) and the surrounding land inspired his writings.
 The Rectory Lane & St Nicholas Conservation Area was widened in 2007 to embrace this setting.
 The open area that remains within both the conservation area boundary and the Green Belt measures over 45 hectares. - 14.51 The Council will seek to protect the openness and accessibility of this area, potentially through the means of a country park.
 This protection will recognise the literary connection of the land to E.M.
 Forster.
 'Forster Country' is presently agricultural land outside the built-up area of the town traversed by a number of public rights of way but with no formal facilities.
 As such, it is not included in the analyses of open spaces in the Green Space Strategy.
-Pursuing a more formal management regime on this land may provide scope for (parts of) it to be considered as amenity greenspace and / or natural and semi-natural open space. - 14.52 The provision of new public open space in this area could also allow for some offsetting of open space requirements arising from other developments in the plan period, or from the town as a whole, and any proposals will be viewed in this context.
-This includes consideration of any developments beyond the borough boundary in North Hertfordshire adjacent to the northern edge of the town - 14.53 The land to the west of the revised Green Belt boundary is allocated for housing development.
+Pursuing a more formal management regime on this land may provide scope for (parts of) it to be considered as amenity greenspace and / or natural and semi-natural open space. - 14.52 The provision of new public open space in this area will comprise the open space provision for the North of Stevenage development allocated under HO3, but could also allow for some offsetting of open space requirements arising from other developments in the plan period, or from the town as a whole, and any proposals will be viewed in this context.
+This includes consideration of any developments beyond the borough boundary in North Hertfordshire adjacent to the northern edge of the town. - 14.53 The land to the west of the revised Green Belt boundary is allocated for housing development.
 Any scheme should demonstrate that both the land allocated from development and this area has been considered holistically, from North Road to Weston Road.
 In doing so, it is recognised that: